jkubala4454/Auto-Classroom-Attendance/README.md

 # Auto Classroom Attendance

-An automated system for tracking student attendance using barcode scanners.
+An automated system for tracking student attendance using barcode scanners, RFID readers, or QR codes.

 ## Overview